Sluimerstand/ProfessionShoppingList/README.md

 **Other features**

-- Can untrack recipes after crafting them
+- Untrack recipes after crafting them
-- Can show tooltip information for tracked reagents
+- Show tooltip information for tracked reagents
-- Can automatically set vendors' filter to 'All'
+- Automatically set vendors' filter to 'All'
-- Adds a Chef's Hat button to the Cooking window, if the toy is known
+- Adds a Chef's Hat button to the Cooking window
 - Includes a quick order button, to instantly create personal crafting orders
 - Includes a Profession Knowledge tracker
 - Copy tracked reagents to the Auctionator import window